4 Characters session, BackPocket Recorders, Melbourne 2010: Ken, Paul, Rod & Stafford

 Once upon a time they threw in the Day Jobs and… but we’ll get to that in a moment.
 Let’s start further back, into the mists of time…

-Rod Crundwell and Stafford Sanders met in first year high school in 1965 and discovered a shared passion for music and Not Paying Attention.
-In the late 1970s they threw in their Day Jobs in an ill-advised tilt at fame, roping in Paul Fenton and Ken Stephenson too late to save the Sydney-based wannabe popstars from oblivion - for all the usual reasons.
-But not before they wore sailor suits on Countdown and survived some memorable experiences.
-You’ve seen Spinal Tap, you know the sort of thing.
+Rod Crundwell and Stafford Sanders met in first year high school 1965 - discovering a shared passion for music and Not Paying Attention.
+In the late 1970s they threw in their Day Jobs in an ill-advised tilt at fame, roping in Paul Fenton and Ken Stephenson too late to save the Sydney-based wannabe popstars from crashing and burning for all the usual reasons.
+But not before they wore sailor suits on Countdown and survived some bizarre experiences.

-After the crash-and-burn, Ken headed for Melbourne, designed software, played and produced with various bands and big names – and of course set up BackPocket Records.
-Rod and Paul also kept playing, but in Sydney – with some top acts including goodtime rockers On The Prowl (formerly “Ol’ 55”), who also featured Kim Constable.
-Stafford veered off into other forms of writing – journalism, radio and TV satire, and stage musicals.
+After the breakup, Ken headed for Melbourne, designed software, played and produced with various bands and names – and of course set up BackPocket Records.
+Rod and Paul also kept playing, but in Sydney – with some top acts including goodtime rockers On The Prowl (formerly “Ol’ 55”), who also featured veteran bassist Kim Constable.
+Stafford veered into other forms of writing – journalism, radio and TV satire, and stage musicals – and more recently a published novel.

 While the Men appreciate your support, rest assured they won’t give up the Day Jobs again – at least, not until they have enough super to live on.